Student Engagement Grants

 Minimum eligibility criteria

-Please review the 2018-19 Request for Proposals document for full details.
+Please review the 2018-19 Request for Proposals document for full details on past award cycles.

 - Applications must be submitted by a current full- or part-time student or student team at Virginia Tech.
 For student teams, a designated team leader must submit the application on behalf of the team.
 A student team can be an informal group or a Registered Student Organization.